Replicability is Asymptotically Free in Multi-armed Bandits: Proofs on Algorithm

-\textbf{(A) The $O(K)$ regret bound:} This part is very identical to that of Algorithm \ref{alg_retc} because, under $\mGreg$, all but arm $1$ is eliminated by phase $\pstopi{0}+2$.
-We omit the proof to avoid repetition.

-\textbf{(B) The other two regret bounds:} We first derive the distribution-dependent bound.
+Event $\mGreg$ states that all estimators lie in the confidence region. } \textbf{(A) The $O(K)$ regret bound:} This part is very identical to that of Algorithm \ref{alg_retc} because, under $\mGreg$, all but arm $1$ is eliminated by phase $\pstopi{0}+2$.
+We omit the proof to avoid repetition. \textbf{(B) The other two regret bounds:} We first derive the distribution-dependent bound.
 We show that under $\mGreg$, each arm $i$ is eliminated by phase $\pstopi{i}+2$. \add{ Assume that $\mGreg$ holds.
 The following shows that the break occurs by the end of phase $\pstopi{i}+2$.